 In March 2016, the FASB issued Accounting Standards Update No. 2016-09: "Compensation - Stock Compensation (Topic 718)-Improvements to Employee Share-Based Payment Accounting" which includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2016.
-The Company is in the process of analyzing the impacts of this ASU, but does not believe it will have a material impact on its consolidated financial statements.
+There was no material impact to the consolidated financial statements as a result of implementing this ASU.